-Measuring Cup – This measuring cups has got to be my most favorite find!
+Measuring Cup – This measuring cus has got to be my most favorite find!
 Talk about a splendid idea.
-I use this measuring cup almost daily.
 With all the various measurements around it, its easy to measure just about anything.
 It has been slowly replaced by the digital scale even for my liquid measurements.

-Digital Kitchen Scale – MY scale gets a whole lot of use.
-After attending an demo by King Arthur Flour I realized how much a difference it makes to measure your ingredients by weight instead of by volume.
+Digital Kitchen Scale – My scale gets a whole lot of use.
+After attending an demo by King Arthur Baking Company I realized how much of a difference it makes to measure your ingredients by weight instead of by volume.

 Try this out – Get a measuring cup, dip it into your flour container, level it off then tap it on the counter.
 You will notice that you now have more room to fit more flour.
 This is the problem with measuring by volume, you can over or under estimate the amount you are actually using.
 Try switching to measuring your ingredients using a digital scale and you will see the difference in your final products.
 See here for a link to various weight measurements equivalents.